aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 ### The final piece (shown in 5.12.2024)

+### Some reflections on the work and future improvements

 **Possible improvements for the controller:**

 * Covering the copper with a fully 3d printed cover?